nhunguyen0901/NLP_ScientificPapers/README.md

 ## Replicability

 - Open Data: The dataset analyzed can be accessed through a Google Sheets link provided in the first notebook.
 Thus, anyone can replicate the study by simply running the provided code.
-- Pre-trained Models: To save you time and computational resources, I've included the model trained in the second notebook to enable immediate further analysis and exploration.
+- Pre-trained Models: To save you time and computational resources, I've included the models trained in the second notebook as well.